Saint Andrew's School (Florida): History

 The first group of girls as boarding students were admitted in 1972.
 Saint Andrew's School added a Lower School in 2000 and a Junior Kindergarten program in 2008.
 In 2010, the Saint Andrew's School began offering the International Baccalaureate Diploma program as an IB World School and in 2011, the school was accepted as a full international member of the Round Square Organization and was declared a "Green School of Excellence."
-In 2013, Saint Andrew's School hosted the Round Square International Conference with over 750 educators and international students attending, including Prince Andrew, Duke of York.
+In 2013, Saint Andrew's School hosted the Round Square International Conference with over 750 educators and international students attending, including Constantine II of Greece and Prince Andrew, Duke of York.

 Over the last fifteen years, more than $30 million in new plant construction and renovation projects have been completed.
 The capital projects include a new welcome center, multiple gymnasiums with one featuring a rock climbing wall, a dance studio, a new track and field, the renovation of the administrative buildings, a track and field facility, a science building, and a preschool.
 The school has also constructed a new Head of School residence and erected a replica of the original Chickee Chapel that had been built by the Miccosukee Seminole Indian tribe with which the early school had a close relationship.
 The idea for that chapel and several 'carports' of the same construction that dotted the campus in its early years was the brainchild of Father Raymond M. O'Brien, an original founding faculty member and the school's chaplain, Latin/Theology teacher, and Classical Language Department Head, as a continuing symbol of School heritage.
 The original altar front, a Seminole princess painted native nativity scene commissioned by Fr.
 O'Brien, now hangs on display in Saint Andrew's Chapel on campus.
 In 2015, SAS embarked on a new campus master plan, which made improvements and enhancements in the Middle and Upper School areas, including the introduction of the Dr. Albert Cohen Family Center for Entrepreneurial Studies in 2018.
 In 2019, Justin Hall, which houses the school's Advancement Office, was constructed and Andrews Hall in the Upper School was renovated.
 In 2021, the next phase involved the total renovation of Henderson Hall into the new home of the Parker Library.